Sheetspin logoSheetspin

 ├─── Apps Script API ──▶ Creates & deploys API handler

-└─── (no Sheetspin server involved)
+└─── (no Sheetspin server involved in provisioning)

 Your site's live API (after provisioning):